Home » Cardiovascular Health » Heart Disease Risk Factors » Bad Cholesterol Levels

 Normal cholesterol levels

 • Cholesterol is a fat-like substance that our bodies make in the liver.
-We need a small amount to keep our bodies functioning properly.
+We a small amount to keep our bodies functioning properly.
 Leftover cholesterol leads to artery plaque

 • Cholesterol is measured in four numbers: cholesterol reading, LDL cholesterol, HDL cholesterol and triglycerides